emilhe/dash-extensions/README.md

 ## Components

-The components listed here can be used in the `layout` of you Dash app.
+The components listed here can be used in the `layout` of your Dash app.

 ### Download